EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/tutorials/Readability updates for custom-docker.md

 In summary when you are creating your own docker image, You'll have to modify files or entrypoint inside the docker image.

 ## Lets create a sample Evernode instance with a customized docker image.
-In this sample, smart contract will write last closed ledger sequence and hash to a non consensus location.
+In this sample, smart contract will write last closed ledger sequence and hash to a location where it's not been subjected to consensus.
-Then there will be a long running process watching that file and it'll publish that file to a webhook in each minute.
+Then there will be a long running process watching that file and it'll publish that file content to a webhook in each minute.

 Let's get started with implementation,